Assembleias de Deus: Organization

 The Assembleias de Deus have a non-territorial episcopal polity (called ministério) where each ministério is a directed by a mother church under a pastor-president (also called bishop or apostle in various ministérios) with affiliated congregations and preaching points.
 The mother church receives tithes and manages the funds of the affiliated local churches, as well as assigning pastors to local congregations.
 Pastoral leadership has a strong influence on the decision-making process, and the members only rubber stamp the ministério's decisions.

 As the ministério structure overlaps many territorial boundaries, there usually is not much organizational collaboration among ministérios.
 Each ministério operates almost entirely independently, and ends up becoming an independent denomination unto itself.
 Among the major ministérios are the Assembly of God Bethlehem Ministry, which has about 2,200 churches concentrated in the south-central and headquartered in the Belenzinho neighborhood of São Paulo.
 In 2008, Ministério do Belém was chaired by Pastor José Wellington Bezerra da Costa, who succeeded Pastor Cicero Canuto de Lima, who also chaired the CGADB.

 Since the 1980s, for administrative reasons, notably after the death of Pastor Paul Leiva Macalão and his wife, Zelia, a missionary, the Assembleias de Deus has undergone several divisions that gave rise to various conventions and ministries with autonomous administration in various regions of the country.
 The most significant of the independent ministries are the Ministry of Madureira, whose church has existed since the 1930s, founded by the aforementioned Pastor Paul Leiva Macalão and, in 1958, served as the basis for structuring the national ministry chaired by him until his death in late 1982.

 Doctrine

-Since it is not a unified movement, there are many variations in doctrine and practice in the Assembleias de Deus in Brazil, some rigid, such as the Assembly of God in Pernambuco (IEADPE), the Assembly of God in Paraíba (ADPB) and the Assembly of God in Cuiabá, but they share beliefs in the Bible as the sole source of doctrine, the vicarious death of Christ, the baptism of adults by immersion in water, Holy Communion with no wine, an obligation to tithe, the gifts of the Holy Spirit, the premillennial return of Jesus, and some prohibit women from cutting their hair, wearing makeup, jewelry, and members watching television.
+Since it is not a unified movement, there are many variations in doctrine and practice in the Assembleias de Deus in Brazil, but they share beliefs in the Bible as the sole source of doctrine, the vicarious death of Christ, the baptism of adults by immersion in water, Holy Communion with no wine (grape juice is used, instead), an obligation to tithe, the gifts of the Holy Spirit, the premillennial return of Jesus.